praekeltfoundation/dcosctl-drain/README.md

 * The Mesos agent `hostname == ip`.
 * `dcosctl uncordon` removes a node from **all** maintenance windows in the schedule.
+* The script needs cleartext/unauthed access to the Mesos master API.